corwin-of-amber/Web.OS.Shell/packages/fflate-unzip/README.md

-# JSZip-unzip
+# fflate-unzip

-A JSZip version of the `unzip` command for extracting all the entries from a ZIP archive into a specified directory, creating any required subdirectories.
+A version of the `unzip` command based on fflate.
+It can be used for extracting all the entries from a ZIP archive into a specified directory, creating any required subdirectories.

 The target directory can be a physical one (if running in Node.js) or